tootedom/jvmgcprof/README.md

   distribution also changed: the tail is longer in requests processed but shorter in allocation.
 Presumably this is due to the improved throughput of the balancer.

+## Install

+	make clean install

+	This will install into /tmp/gcusage.
+In a java application you can add to the start up of the program the following:

+	#install location
+	gclibdir=/tmp/gcusage
+	export LD_LIBRARY_PATH=$gclibdir:$LD_LIBRARY_PATH
+	# Your counter
+	export COUNTER="bbc.forge.domt.hello.web.HelloController:noOfFiveMBClassRequests"
+	export JAVA_OPTS="-Xbootclasspath/a:${gclibdir} -agentlib:gcprof -Dgcprof.period=1 -Dgcprof.nwork=${COUNTER} ${JAVA_OPTS}"

+	The above will look for the noOfFiveMBClassRequests static counter, outputting every 1 second

 ## Bugs